AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/views_and_dialogs.md

 `name`

 >	A unique name for the view.
-This name must be unique among all views registered by all Stingray plug-ins.
+This name must be unique among all views registered by all plug-ins.
 You'll use this name to refer to your view when you want to open it from another extension or from JavaScript code in your plug-in. **Required**.

 `type`